theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 ## My Role as a Teacher

-A concept that has stayed with me since my time at the University of Applied Sciences Technikum Wien is the idea of being a **“guide on the side”** rather than only a **“sage on the stage.”** I encountered this formulation in the context of problem-based learning, and it has become an important orientation point for how I understand my role as a teacher.
+A concept that has stayed with me since my time at the UAS Technikum Wien is the idea of being a **“guide on the side”** rather than only a **“sage on the stage.”** I encountered this formulation in the context of problem-based learning and it resonated strongly with me.

 Students need orientation, frameworks, examples, and sometimes also a well-structured explanation.
 I still use PowerPoint and other forms of structured input when they help to clarify concepts.
 But I do not see my role as being the person who simply transfers knowledge from the front of the room.
 Especially in times of generative AI and rapidly changing knowledge environments, teaching cannot be reduced to knowing everything in advance and presenting it perfectly.

-I understand my role more as designing and facilitating learning situations.
+I understand my role more as one of designing and facilitating learning situations.
 I try to create settings in which students can work with concepts, ask questions, test ideas, compare perspectives, and gradually develop their own understanding.
 Depending on the situation, this may involve slides, blackboard work, flipcharts, worksheets, role plays, group discussions, case studies, peer feedback, or visible outputs such as posters, canvases, models, and presentations.

 I also try to create a classroom atmosphere that is warm, respectful, and intellectually alive.
 I value it when students bring in their own experiences, disciplinary perspectives, professional knowledge, or critical questions.
 This diversity makes the classroom richer.